 There was a moment of silence.
 It was in reality just a moment but in my mind time had stretched, or stopped.
 That moment lasted for an eternity and the only sound was the sound of my heart beating, loud and fast in my chest.
 And I waited.

 And then they came.
-All of them, one by one and then in pairs they walked toward me standing on the retaining wall with clenched fists and holding back tears.
+All of them, one by one and then in pairs walked toward me standing on the retaining wall with clenched fists and holding back tears.
 I was teased of course.
 Chided about how terrible I was at playing the game.
 I couldn’t find even a single person!
 What a loser.
 My hair was mussed, my arm was punched, and I admitted defeat.
 And then we started again.

 I am older now.
 Many, many decades have passed.
 I am far away from that old neighborhood, and many friends have come and gone since.
 And I find myself looking back on those times, that place, that moment that lasted an eternity and I’m not exactly sure why.
 I guess it’s because I find myself in an uncertain time now, a situation very much of my own making, but one that is unsettled nonetheless.

 And I suppose I am longing for that simplicity.
 Because I knew the rules back then.
 It was uncomplicated.
-And even when I was afraid, or worried, or alone I knew there was a reset.
+And even when I was afraid, worried, or alone I knew there was a reset.
 A way to start over.
 If only it were still that easy.

 Olly, Olly all come free.